General Guidelines

 Adding more files

-For tasks that allow multiple input files, you can add more files to the input list by clicking the Add files button.
+button.
 This button is available on both mobile and desktop platforms.
 On desktop platforms, it also allows you to add files from a directory.

 Removing files

 To remove a file, select the input tab.
-You can remove files from the input list by clicking the remove button.
-Removing files will not delete the files from your storage.
-It only removes them from the input list.
+You can remove files from the input list by clicking the remove

-Specific Guideline for Smartphone Users
+Specific Guideline for Mobile Users

 Specific Guideline for macOS Users